Why Fad Diets Work (Sometimes)November 5, 2018

 Key Insight: The other benefit is it can curb sugar cravings by improving your gut flora.
 Remember, when your gut flora has beneficial bacteria in abundance it makes a healthy digestive system, reduces sugar cravings, and improves your overall health.

-The key foundation to restoring healthy cortisol levels and the adrenal response is through carbohydrates and RS (3).
+The key foundation to restoring healthy cortisol levels and the adrenal response is through carbohydrates and RS (Read: The 7 causes of adrenal stress and how you can end them today).
 So, healing the adrenals and controlling cortisol secretion is one way RS can help curb those sugar cravings for good.

 RS also helps improve liver function so it can better regulate our blood sugar4.
 RS on its own also helps stabilize blood sugar.
 It improves glycemic efficiency by reducing the amount of insulin required to manage postprandial glucose while improving fasting insulin sensitivity in adults at increased risk of T2D3.